 If you decide to try out Blooom, they offer free analyses.
 This means you can register and link your 401(k) account for no charge.
 You’ll see a flower once you connect your account.
 This tells you how your 401(k) is going and offers ways to improve its health.

 Blooom is a fiduciary financial institution which means it is legally required to act in your best interest.
 It has bank-level security with 256-bit encryption as well.

 Another nice feature of Blooom is that it can identify hidden investment fees.
 High expense ratios can eat away at investment returns, and Blooom helps mitigate that.

-One last point to consider if the support Blooom provides.
+One last point to consider is the support Blooom provides.
 The company is made up of tech-savvy and registered financial advisors.

-- Standard: $120/year.
-Standard adds trade capability, withdrawal alerts, and advisor access.
+- Advisor Access: $245/year.
+Adds trade capability, withdrawal alerts, and advisor access.

 These annual fees are charged to a credit card or debit card on file.
 It’s that simple; there are no hidden fees.